FaFre/lensai/app/assets/landing/description.md

-Welcome to Lensai, a privacy-centric search and research browser designed to enhance your mobile search experience while ensuring your personal data and identity remains secure during research.
-Lensai offers a seamless and intuitive interface, integrating the powerful tools of Kagi Search Engine.
+Lensai enhances your mobile research experience while keeping your personal data and identity secure.
+Powered by advanced AI tools and browser extensions, Lensai offers modern features designed to elevate your browsing experience.

 Lensai is packed with a variety of features aimed at improving usability and maintaining privacy: